tatango/slate/source/index.html.md

 This endpoint retrieves all sent messages in a list.

 Please note the `message_links` attribute will only be present on messages that have `bit.ly` links in their `content`.
+Please note the `tracking_links` attribute will only be present on messages that have tracking links in their `content`.

 ### HTTP Request